Horizon (geology): Event horizon

 An event horizon is a bed that marks a geological event, such as an earthquake or a meteorite impact.
 It is the basic unit used in event stratigraphy.
 It is related to the marker horizons in that event horizons can be used as a marker horizon, though they are not always the same.
 Marker horizons can emerge from more situation sources such as inland oceans, whereas event horizons are more often associated with specific events.
 Event horizons can also be used to indicate events in the geological record.
 For example, in regions such as Iceland, it is common to find deposits of tephra, a material spewed out of volcanoes in eruptions.
-Researchers in Iceland have been able to identify roughly 65-75% of all 200 recorded eruptions since 900 AD using the study and analysis of event horizons composed of tephra.
+Researchers in Iceland have been able to identify roughly 65–75% of all 200 recorded eruptions since 900 AD using the study and analysis of event horizons composed of tephra.
 This is just one of many important examples of the use of marker horizons and event horizons to study and date events from the past.
 These event horizons depending on the size of the eruption can commonly be located all over the world and throughout many volcanically active regions.
 Volcanic eruption deposits can often hold up better than tsunami deposits because they are not always on or near shorelines and as such are less likely to be eroded.
 However, unlike tsunamis, not all volcanic eruptions produce materials such as tephra that indicate an eruption.
 Some produce other materials that are not as likely to survive erosion.

-Whilst Iceland is a good example of this, we can also see other examples around the world.
+Whilst Iceland is a good example of this, there are other examples around the world.
 One of the other common examples of event horizons, besides volcanic eruptions.
 One more rare example are tsunami deposits.
 The reason for the rarity lies largely with the fact that tsunami deposits are in areas that experience frequent erosions, such as shorelines, and as such the ability for the ground to retain deposits and clean signs of such event horizons is dismal.
 However, there are some examples of tsunamis, including more prominent examples of mega tsunamis.
 Most deposits come from during and after the quaternary period, especially due to the aforementioned accumulation and erosion issues.
 The tsunami deposits are most commonly found along coastal areas especially in regions along ocean fault lines.
 These areas include places like Indonesia as well as Japan and the northwestern United States.
 These deposits are usually in the form of sand and organic material (such as corals) and other material that is often found along shorelines and the ocean floor.
 They can be found many miles inland or just along the coast.
 They are especially common in cliffs a decent amount inland and high above sea level.
 These are more common than those along the shore due to the aforementioned erosion.